Know what you are looking for?

 • Identify and assess potential risk areas when engaging new suppliers.

-• Periodically review our existing supply chains by assessing the potential for changed risk, including the possibility of re-auditing a supplier or conducting spot checks.
+• Periodically review our exiting supply chains by assessing the potential for changed risk, including the possibility or re-auditing a supplier, or conduct spot checks.

-This Policy is consistent with our Corporate Social Responsibility Policy and in accordance with Section 54(1) of the Modern Slavery Act 2015 and relates to activities during the financial year ended 31st March 2023.
+This policy is consistent with our Corporate Social Responsibility Policy in accordance with section 54(1) of the Modern Slavery Act 2015 and relates to activities during the financial year ending March 2026.
+E. Associated Doc

 Ric Clemmey